 Although this gem is not as widely known as the other classics I mentioned, it is nonetheless a classic.
 Daily Light was originally written by Jonathan Bagster of London, England many, many years ago.
 Anne Graham Lotz has republished it in recent years in the New King James version.
 Ms. Graham-Lotz has had this devotional handed down throughout her family for generations.

 Daily Light is unique in that is Scripture only.
 There is no commentary whatsoever.
-There is a theme verse to start every reading, with other Scriptures following that are relevant to the opening theme.
+There is a theme verse to start every reading, with other Scriptures following that is relevant to the opening theme.
 It's a wonderful way to read on a specific theme and not have to look it all up in the course of a day.
 The passages blend and build on one another purposefully.
 There is both a morning and evening reading.
 The Scripture references are given at the bottom of the page.
 When I open up Daily Light it often speaks into my life in that moment of time.
 But then, that is what Scripture does, doesn't it?

-Daily Light lives up to it's name.
+Daily Light lives up to its name.
 I do believe Amazon carries it.
 You can also get it via email at the Daily Light website.
 Get it, it's a treasure.

-Jonathan Bagster was the tenth child to Samuel and Eunice Bagster.
-The Bagster family owned their own publishing company, Samuel Bagster & Sons Ltd. It was the family custom throughout the years during family worship for Jonathan to select a Scripture and the family find corresponding Bible verses and further discussion.
+Jonathan Bagster was the tenth child of Samuel and Eunice Bagster.
+The Bagster family owned their own publishing company, Samuel Bagster & Sons Ltd. It was the family custom throughout the years during family worship for Jonathan to select a Scripture and the family finds corresponding Bible verses and further discussion.
 It was Jonathan who conceived the idea for Daily Light and became editor-in-chief of the publication.

 * * * *

 Anne Graham-Lotz is the daughter of the great Evangelist Billy Graham and his wife, Ruth.
 Anne is an effective evangelist and Bible teacher in her own right.
-She began her Bible teaching at a Bible Study Fellowship, and continued for 12 years.
-She went on to found AnGel ministries to support her world wide speaking engagements.
+She began her Bible teaching at a Bible Study Fellowship and continued for 12 years.
+She went on to found AnGel ministries to support her worldwide speaking engagements.

 Anne has not had a life of ease.
 Her family (husband and children) have gone through some daunting trials that tried their faith.
 As a result of these difficult years, she wrote her first book Just Give Me Jesus.
 Anne continues to write books and use her gift in evangelism around the world.